-The students will learn to recognize scoliosis features, assess scoliosis, categorize patients and start to develop thinking in “Body Blocks” and necessary corrections in body planes around biomechanical axes.
+The students will learn to recognize scoliosis features, assess scoliosis, categorize patients, and start to develop thinking in “Body Blocks” and necessary corrections in body planes around biomechanical axes.
 Corrective Breathing provides a fundamental element for the use of intrinsic forces to improve functional activities and mobility in the concavities of the deformed and altered trunk.

-Positioning with simple tools is a crucial part in the learning process from a simple to a more complex understanding and also a first step in the adaptation of the ISST elements into the daily routine of the therapy process.
+Positioning with simple tools is a crucial part of the learning process from a simple to a more complex understanding and also a first step in the adaptation of the ISST elements into the daily routine of the therapy process.

-At the end of part I the written exam takes place.
+At the end of Part I the written exam takes place.